Free interactive D&D 5e SRD stat block

 How to run Swarm of Piranhas

 A swarm of piranhas is an environmental threat with a stat block.
-CR 1, AC 13, 28 HP, no listed actions, but the swarm rules and the situation do all the work.
+CR 1, AC 13, 28 HP, swim 40 ft., Water Breathing.
 The encounter is "the river you have to cross is also the encounter," and the trick is making the players feel the pressure of water they thought was a backdrop.

 Set up the encounter with the swarm already in the water.
-Walk 5 ft. and Swim 40 ft. tells you the piranhas are only dangerous to people who are wet.
-Trigger them with blood: a wounded PC fords the river, or the rogue gets shoved off a bridge during a separate fight.
-Rule a swarm bite at +5 for around 10 piercing per turn against any creature in the swarm's square (reducing as the swarm takes damage, per the standard swarm rule).
+Walk 5 ft. and swim 40 ft. tells you the piranhas are only dangerous to creatures in the water.
+Trigger them with blood: a wounded PC fords the river, or the rogue gets shoved off a bridge.
+The Bites action gives +5 to hit with advantage if the target is not at full HP, dealing 2d4+3 piercing damage, or 1d4+3 if the swarm is bloodied.
 The damage is not the threat.
-The threat is that the target can't fight back effectively while swimming and the rest of the party can't get to them without entering the water themselves.
+The threat is that the target cannot fight back effectively while swimming and the rest of the party cannot reach them without entering the water themselves.

-Swarms of tiny beasts are immune to Charmed, Frightened, Grappled, Paralyzed, Petrified, Prone, Restrained, and Stunned, and resist Bludgeoning, Piercing, and Slashing.
-Tell the players this when they start asking, because the fighter's Sentinel and the rogue's Ensnaring Strike both do nothing here.
-Fire, cold, lightning, force, and acid all work normally.
+Swarms of tiny beasts are immune to charmed, frightened, grappled, paralyzed, petrified, prone, restrained, and stunned, and resist bludgeoning, piercing, and slashing.
+Tell the players this when they start asking, because the fighter's Sentinel and the rogue's Ensnaring Strike both do nothing.
+Fire, cold, lightning, force, and acid work normally.
 A single Burning Hands or Thunderwave clears the swarm fast.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.